CODE SECURITY

 If you use role-based access control (RBAC), review your permissions and ensure users only have access to what they need.

-Defense-in-Depth: Go Beyond the Patch
+Defence-in-Depth: Go Beyond the Patch

-Patching is critical—but don’t stop there.
+Patching is critical, but don’t stop there.
 A strong Pinot security posture includes:

 This approach ensures that even if one layer fails, others can catch or limit the blast radius.